Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Proof of Second-Order Asymptotics for RAC (Theorems and )

 \subsection{Preliminaries}

-In this section, we present preliminaries to prove Theorems~\ref{THEOREM:RAC JNN ACHIEVABILITY} and~\ref{THEOREM:RAC SIC ACHIEVABILITY}.
-Firstly, we generalize the RCU bound in Lemma~\ref{lemma:mismatch RCU JNN} for mismatched MAC to mismatched RAC.
-Given any $n_k\in\bbN_+$, $(x_{[k]}^{n_k}, y^{n_k})\in\bbR^{n_k(k+1)}$ and $t\in[k]$, define the generalized version of mismatched (conditional) mutual information density as
+In this section, we present preliminaries to prove achievable second-order asymptotics for RAC in Theorems~\ref{THEOREM:RAC JNN ACHIEVABILITY} and~\ref{THEOREM:RAC SIC ACHIEVABILITY}.
+Fix an integer $k\in[K]$.
+Fix any integers $(t,n_k)\in[k]\times \bbN$ and channel input-output vectors $(x_{[k]}^{n_k}, y^{n_k})\in(\bbR^{n_k})^{k+1}$.
+The generalized version of mismatched (conditional) information densities is defined as